Day 26: Rollercoaster of a day

 Once I reached the top I found Blü there.
 He had the unfortunate luck of having to listen to me bitch and moan about the trail for about 5 minutes.
 He just kept laughing and pointed out that the PCT is a "national scenic trail", emphasis on the scenic part.

-I apologized for my outburst and started to descent down to where we had started.
-In the way down I realized what he meant.
+I apologized for my midday meltdown and started to descent down to where we had started.
+On the way down I realized what he meant.
 I was still frustrated with the trail doing pointless loops, but I guess I needed to change my attitude a little bit.
 I'm so used to hiking somewhere with a purpose that this kind of "let's just pointlessly circle around in the wilderness" hiking feels kind of odd.
 Now I understand why everyone says you have no use for a compass on the PCT, you're never actually going towards the north.

 Blü soon catches up to me and we hike down together.
 There we find others at the rest stop waiting for Blis and his father.
 We sit in the shade waiting.
 Blis arrives but his father is late.
 We start wondering weather he meant the rest stop 0.7 miles down the road.
 We have no way of contacting him as there's no connection.